 So, what does this mean for business lawyers?
 “Who, me?” you may ask.
 Yes, you!
 It means many things.
 Listen—listen to the wise senior person down the hall, across the counsel table in the courtroom or the boardroom, on that Zoom screen.
 But don’t stop there—listen to the law student intern, the new lawyer, the midlevel colleague.
 And don’t just listen—share your own thoughts.
 Give yourself permission to remember your own aspirations to make a difference, and recognize that when you do that, you advance the rule of law, too.
 Look in the mirror—see a person whose job it is to advance the rule of law.
 And let’s get to work!

 This article is related to a CLE program that took place during the ABA Business Law Section’s 2022 Hybrid Annual Meeting.
-All CLE programs were recorded live and will be available for on-demand credit, free for Business Law Section members.
+To learn more about this topic, view the program as on-demand CLE, free for members.